-HMRC declares Tax & NI Exemption to Employer for Reimbursement of Corona Virus Antigen Test Fees in UK
+HMRC declares Tax & NI Exemption to Employer for Corona Virus Antigen Test Fees in UK

 Earlier, many authorities in the UK, such as the ICAEW, had shared concerns with the government authorities regarding the matter of tax treatment in the cases where the employers reimburse their workers for the costs of Coronavirus test kits.
 The HMRC (HM Revenue and Customs) has now recently issued a clarification related to the matter of reimbursement made by an employer for the cost of undertaking the relevant COVID-19 antigen test to an employee from the National Insurance Contributions (NIC).
 It means that if an employee gets reimbursement for the cost of the COVID-19 test, that money will be free from income tax and NIC liabilities in the current tax year.